ueno-llc/gsap-tools/README.md

 - **Timeline/Tween** (required) The first argument to pass is the animation object.
 It can be either Tween or Timeline instances.

 - **id** (optional) Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself.

-### `remove()` function

-This function is not required.
-It’s simpler to use the disposer function call via the reference to the `add()` function.
-However, you can still use it if you want.

-- **Timeline/Tween** (optional) The first argument to pass is the animation object.
-It can be either Tween or Timeline instances.

-- **id** (optional) The id of the animation if you defined one through the `add()` function.
-In this case you have to pass the animation object argument as null.

 ## But, why?